 Ribera del Duero is not one of Castilla y Leon provinces.
 It is a wine region.
 This means it has no administrative status other than for the production (and regulation) of the wines and wineries in this territory).
 Ribera del Duero is spread among 4 of the provinces of Castilla y Leon (Valladolid.
 Burgos – where most of the vineyards are located- Soria and a tiny bit of Segovia).

 Ribera del Duero is a land of red wines.
 If you do not enjoy reds, you should look for another region in Spain.
 The name of this region is derived from its proximity to the Duero river.
-The vineyards and wineries are located at both sides of the Duero valley.
-The river, a natural border for centuries, is surrounded by castles, churches and monasteries.
-It were the monasteries that grew most of the vineyards during the middle ages.
-Ribera del Duero was then an important wine producing region.
-But Ribera del Duero stopped being an important wine region and many of the vines planted where ripped up and cereal grain was planted instead.
+The vineyards and wineries are located on both sides of the Duero valley.
+The river, a natural border for centuries, is surrounded by castles, churches, and monasteries.
+It was the monasteries that grew most of the vineyards during the middle ages.
+Ribera del Duero was then an important wine-producing region.
+But Ribera del Duero stopped being an important wine region and many of the vines planted were ripped up and cereal grain was planted instead.
 This happened through the XXth century.

 Most wines are 100% tempranillo (though exceptions exist) which is called Tinto Fina in this wine region.
-The popularity and demand of wines from Ribera del Duero has grown ever since and so have their prices.
-Though their younger wines (Jove or Roble – which means a short aging in oak barrel) show still reasonable prices, things change when we look at crianzas and reservas (not to mention gran reservas or “author” wines).
+The popularity and demand for wines from Ribera del Duero have grown ever since and so have their prices.
+Though their younger wines (Jove or Roble – which means short aging in oak barrel) show still reasonable prices, things change when we look at crianzas and reservas (not to mention gran reservas or “author” wines).

 The following styles of wines.
 The names use are similar to those of other Denominaciones in Spain, but the specifics may vary.

 The majority of the production is labeled as joven or barrica.
 There are 2 reasons at least for this: one is for sure the price of these wines, which is considerably lower than for the other types of wines.
-Then the second reason us a growing trend in Spain: an increase amount of people eat informally: tapas, pinchos (or pintxos) meals are growing.
-This sort of meals demand less “serious” wines.
+Then the second reason is a growing trend in Spain: an increasing amount of people eat informally: tapas, pinchos (or pintxos) meals are growing.
+This sort of meal demands less “serious” wines.